ysndr/MSc-Thesis/chapter/introduction.md

 # Introduction

 Integrated Development Environments (IDEs) and other more lightweight code editors are by far the most used tool of software developers.
-Yet, improvements of language intelligence, i.e. code completion, debugging as well as static code analysis and enrichment, have traditionally been subject to both the language and the editor used.
-Language support is thereby brought to IDEs by the means of platform dependent extensions that require repeated efforts for each platform and hence varied a lot in performance, features and availability.
+Yet, improvements of language intelligence, i.e. code completion, debugging as well as static code analysis refactoring and enrichment, have traditionally been subject to both the language and the editor used.
+Language support is thereby brought to IDEs by the means of platform dependent extensions that require repeated efforts for each platform and hence varied a lot in performance, feature-richness and availability.
 <!-- Comparison here? -->
 Recent years have seen different works [refs?] towards editor-independent code intelligence implementations and unified language-independent protocols one of which being put forward by Microsoft - the Language Server Protocol [ref] which is discussed in greater detail in [@sec:language-server-protocol].
 These approaches reduced the effort of implementing language intelligence from $\mathcal{O}(E \times L)$ to $\mathcal{O}(1 \times L)$ where $E$ stands for the number of _editors_ and $L$ for _languages_.